Skip to content

 You have every right to do what’s best for you, and you should feel good about what you do, no matter what it is.

-Any choice you make is a brave and honourable choice.
+Any choice you make is brave and honourable.

 You’ll want to start by finding out whether you have any agreement with your employer that gives you more than the legal minimum time off.